 With all of the tracking capabilities available in today’s mobile phones, computers, televisions, and intelligent personal assistants, some people fear that the surveillance state of George Orwell’s classic 1984 has become a reality.
-It has, kind of.
-But before you go screaming into the night and pulling a Ron Swanson-esque mad dash into the forest away from all cell towers, give us a chance to sell you on the vast benefits of this and how it applies to geolocation marketing.
+Well, it has.
+Kind of.

 The Virtual Turf of Geofencing

 Geofencing creates a hyper-specific virtual bubble around a location, and constantly updates while a person is on the move.
 Ads inside of the geofenced bubble can be viewed across multiple devices as users browse the web.
-Geofencing takes full advantage of the collected location data by displaying ads to potential customers inside of the geofence radius to notify them of local deals.
+Geofencing takes full advantage of the location data collected by your mobile devices, and digital advertisers can display ads to potential customers inside of the geofence radius to notify them of local deals.

-Using the same example as before, during your Orlando marketing conference an ad pops up in your Facebook feed for a Pay-Per-View boxing match airing later that night at a sports bar just a short drive away.
-Because you’re a male, in your 30’s and recently liked images of Mike Tyson’s face tattoo, geotargeting ad networks assume you would probably be interested in seeing this fight.
-The conference-goer on your right did not see that ad, because he is into yoga and not interested in boxing.
-But the conference-goer on your left did see the same ad because she follows Floyd Mayweather on Instagram.
+During your Orlando marketing conference an ad pops up in your Facebook feed for a Pay-Per-View boxing match airing later that night at a nearby sports bar.
+You’ve been targeted because you’re a male, in your 30’s, and have liked images of Mike Tyson’s face tattoo.
+The conference-goer on your right didn’t see that ad, he’s never shown an interest in boxing.
+The conference-goer on your left saw the same ad because she follows Floyd Mayweather on Instagram.

-So without doing any manual research of your own, you now have two great options for how to spend the evening.
-Live music because it’s convenient for you and the boxing match because it’s interesting for you.
-And marketers don’t have to waste their money reaching other conference-goers with different interests.
-Savvy marketing!
+Geotargeting benefits the end user because, without doing any manual research of your own, you now have two great options for how to spend the evening!
+Live music because it’s convenient for you, and the boxing match because it’s interesting for you – and marketers don’t have to waste their money reaching other conference-goers with different interests.

 Which works better for your audience?

-So what can you do with all this newfound information, and how can you convert it to marketing?
-Conversion is critical, which is why it’s crucial to find the right mobile marketing platform that reinforces your online campaigns.
-One of the easiest to use for SMBs is the Google Ads platform, which allows you to get pretty specific with your geotargeting.
-Facebook is another powerful network, allowing you to build geotargeted audiences with lots of moving parts.
-For businesses that have larger budgets to play with or larger areas to target, some of the more popular platforms include Blis, Foursquare, Placed and PlaceIQ.
+For businesses that have larger budgets to play with, or larger areas to target, some of the more popular platforms include Blis, Foursquare, Placed and PlaceIQ.
 Again, there are a lot of moving parts within geolocation marketing, and you want to be sure you’re utilizing the right tools.